BrianHenryIE/bh-wp-autologin-urls/README.md

 Additionally, authentication via Autologin URLs is disabled for 24 hours for users whose accounts have had five failed login attempts through an autologin URL and for IPs which have attempted and failed five times.

+**Warning:**

-**Warning:** *If you use any plugin to save copies of outgoing mail, those saved emails will contain autologin URLs.*
+> *If you use any plugin to save copies of outgoing mail, those saved emails will contain autologin URLs.*

+**Warning:**

-**Warning:** *If a user forwards the email to their friend, the autologin links may still work.* The autologin codes only expire if used to log the user in, i.e. if the user is already logged in, the code is never used/validated/expired, so continues to work until its expiry time.
+> *If a user forwards the email to their friend, the autologin links may still work.* The autologin codes only expire if used to log the user in, i.e. if the user is already logged in, the code is never used/validated/expired, so continues to work until its expiry time.
 This behaviour was a performance choice (but could be revisited via AJAX and not affect page load time).

 ### Performant

-* The additional rows added as transients to the `wp_options` table will be proportionate to the number of emails sent
 * Additional database queries only occur when a URL with `autologin=` is visited
 * No database queries (beyond autoloaded settings) are performed if the autologin user is already logged in
-* Transients are queried by `wp_options.option_name` which is a [UNIQUE](http://www.mysqltutorial.org/mysql-unique-constraint/) column, i.e. indexed
-* Transients are deleted when they are used to login
-* WordPress, [since v4.9](https://core.trac.wordpress.org/ticket/41699#comment:17), automatically purges expired transients

-### Tested

-PHPUnit has been run with WordPress 5.3 on PHP 7.1 to 98% coverage.
+* A nightly cron job deletes expired autologin codes

 ## API